 In order to keep the finest details visible, it is best to use a thin primer.
 For example, Krylon Color Master Primer will do the job.

 Models can be painted in a variety of ways.
 The most common methods for painting a high-detail finish include airbrushing and hand-painting.

 Airbrush painting is a great method for coating large areas of your design more quickly.
 This will require a fine-tip sprayer kit and masking to cover the areas that are not intended to be painted.

 Hand-painting might be a bit more accessible to those who don’t want to invest in an airbrush kit.
 For this method, a range of small-sized synthetic brushes are recommended.
 The synthetic hairs do not fray, have a longer life span, and allow for finer points due to their stiffer structure.

 With hand-painting, we suggest using acrylic or enamel model paints.
-First, add your larger base details using a larger brush.
-Then, with a smaller brush, use the lighter colors to make your details pop.
-Once painted, let the material dry completely before moving on to the next step.
+First, we add the larger base details using a larger brush.
+Then, with a smaller brush, we use the lighter colors to make the details pop.
+Once painted, we’ll let the material dry completely before moving on to the next step.

 4. Clear Coat

 The final step to finishing our model train is to add a varnish.
 This will seal the paints and offer the appropriate sheen.
 Choose a matte or satin finish depending on your glossiness preference.

 The varnish should be thinly applied and set to dry.
 Once dried, the model is ready to be displayed.

 Do you have any tips or tricks to finishing your model trains or other FUD prints?
 We would love to hear them, so please share them with the community on our forum or in the comments below.